ModDota/moddota.github.io/_articles/panorama/dotascenepanel.md

 ### Setting up the map

 Start up hammer editor and create a new map.
-Save it in your maps folder as 'background.vmap'.
+Save it in your maps folder as `background.vmap`.
 Go to Map -> Map Properties (Ctrl-Shift-P) and check the 'Compile as background map' checkbox.

 Use the Entity Tool (Shift-E) and choose the `prop_dynamic` entity, then click somewhere in the world to place it.